MrScooby/books-api/README.md

 ## Description

-API for simple app displaying data about books that I reed.
+API for simple app displaying data about books that I read.

 ## Installation